KogantiAnoop/Verilog-Single-Cycle-Processor/README.md

 - [DataPath](lab5_koganti1_Anoop_Koganti/Datapath.v) - Executes instructions and operations in a single clock Cycle

-- [Controller](lab5_koganti1_Anoop_Koganti/Controller.v) - takes an 7-bit input that decides specific outputs that are then sent to the datapath and ALUController
+- [Controller](lab5_koganti1_Anoop_Koganti/Controller.v) - takes a 7-bit input that decides specific outputs that are then sent to the datapath and ALUController

 # Processor